 Hoppers are used for the temporary storage of materials.
-They are designed so that stored material can be dumped easily.
+They are designed so that stored material can be dumped or fed to a process easily.

 There are many different types of hoppers, dumpers, and tippers.
 Examples include: bottom hoppers, live hoppers, cropper hoppers, cullet hoppers, and sludge hoppers; dump boxes, chip boxes, trash boxes, and scrap boxes; and various types of refuse equipment.

 - Bottom hoppers are designed so that stored materials can be dumped from the bottom of the hopper.
 Dumpers and self-dumping hoppers are included in this category.

 - Live hoppers or live-bottom hoppers use hydraulically or mechanically actuated augers or screws to help discharge viscous materials.

 - Some hoppers have a base that allows them to be lifted by forklift for dumping.

 - Others have a positive locking-latch mechanism to prevent accidental dumping.

 - Tilt hoppers, dewatering boxes, and rotating or rotator boxes may also provide special features.